FelixOnline/v2/content/articles/2015-3-19-campaigning-is-hard-work.md

 imported: true
 comments:
  - value: >
-     "It has been said that democracy is the worst form of government, except all others that have been tried." <br> <br>- Leonard Nemoy, Civilization IV sound byte for the research "Democracy".
+     "It has been said that democracy is the worst form of government, except all others that have been tried." <br> <br>- Leonard Nemoy, Civilization IV sound byte for the research "Democracy".,"It has been said that democracy is the worst form of government, except all others that have been tried." <br> <br>- Leonard Nemoy, Civilization IV sound byte for the research "Democracy".,"It has been said that democracy is the worst form of government, except all others that have been tried." <br> <br>- Leonard Nemoy, Civilization IV sound byte for the research "Democracy".

 # Article Taxonomies
 categories: